piyushsud/Projects/README.md

 # Projects
 This engineering portfolio contains all of the engineering projects I have worked on.
-Things that I'm allowed to share (mainly personal projects) are located in the "public" folder.
-The "private" folder contains projects for my research lab and other projects which I cannot share.

-The project which I am the most proud of, which is still a work in progress, is the FM radio receiver that I am currently building.
+The project which I am the most proud of, which is still a work in progress, is a FM radio receiver.

 ![image](https://github.com/user-attachments/assets/93d3bf4b-dbc8-4821-a567-e403d63e76f5)